-Bernardo A. Huberman is a HPE Senior Fellow and director of the Mechanisms and Design lab at Hewlett Packard Labs, which focuses on methods for harvesting the collective intelligence of groups of people in order to realize greater value from the interaction between users and information.
+Bernardo A. Huberman is an HPE Senior Fellow and Director of the Mechanisms and Design lab at Hewlett Packard Labs, which focuses on the orchestration of distributed systems, creating breakthrough business models for the enterprise and developing novel and elegant interactions with information.

 Huberman’s main research focus is on the relationship between local actions and the global behavior of large, distributed systems.
 Areas of exploration include distributed knowledge, social organizations and the economics of attention.